 CAMI’s Investment in Social Enterprises

 The English-speaking community on the islands is aging and heavily involved in the seasonal fishing industry.
 For about a decade, CAMI, through its social economy subsidiary, L’Entreprise sociale les Îles, has been using social enterprises as a way to develop the socio-economic potential of the region while highlighting the heritage of the English-speaking community on the Magdalen Islands.
-Primarily focused on increasing cultural and agri-food tourism development, CAMI’s social economy initiative began with Grandma’s Bakery.
-Featuring enticing baked goods made with recipes from the island’s English-speaking community, the bakery is part of the CAMI Heritage Complex in Grosse-Île, which also includes the Little Red School House and veterans museums.
+Primarily focused on increasing cultural and agri-food tourism, CAMI’s social economy initiative began with Grandma’s Bakery.
+Featuring enticing baked goods made with recipes from the island’s English-speaking community, the bakery is part of the CAMI Heritage Complex in Grosse-Île, which also includes the Little Red School House and Veterans museums.
 CAMI’s two other social enterprises are a drop-in daycare program for young families and a repurposed former senior citizens’ home that provides housing for workers of all ages.

 CAMI has also partnered with a local non-profit organization to transform a former Anglican church into an exhibit that pays homage to Magdalen Islanders who lost their lives to the sea.